-The Commission considered the following factors in determining the appropriate penalties for these violations:
+The Commission considered the following factors in determining the appropriate penalties for this violation:

 - 1. How serious or harmful the violations are to the public.
-The violations noted are serious and potentially harmful to the public.
-Solid waste collection companies that use commercial motor vehicles with deficient air brakes put the traveling public at risk.
-These violations present significant safety concerns. - 2.
-Whether the violations are intentional.
-Considerations include: - Whether the Company ignored Commission staff's (Staff) previous technical assistance; and - Whether there is clear evidence through documentation or other means that shows the Company knew of and failed to correct the violations.
+The violation noted is serious and potentially harmful to the public.
+Passenger transportation companies that use commercial motor vehicles with deficient emergency exits put their customers and the public at risk.
+This violation presents significant safety concerns. - 2.
+Whether the violations were intentional.
+Considerations include: